NlightNFotis/nlightnfotis/README.md

 ### Hi there 👋

-I'm a computer scientist, primarily interested on:
+I'm a software engineer, primarily interested on:

 * Programming Languages - Specification and Implementation
 * Software Verification, Correctness and Reliability